reanahub/docs.reana.io/docs/advanced-usage/compute-backends/slurm/index.md

 documentation page.
 Please see the [Examples](.#examples) section below for some concrete examples.

+## Handling large files

+The CERN Slurm cluster does not share a common filesystem with the REANA cluster.
+REANA therefore transfers the workflow workspace files to the Slurm cluster before each Slurm job starts, and transfers the workspace content back to REANA after each Slurm job finishes, so that subsequent workflow steps, which may run on other compute backends such as Kubernetes, can seamlessly access the produced results.

+Note that this transfer concerns the whole workspace and happens for every Slurm step of the workflow.
+If your computations produce large intermediate temporary files, it is therefore advisable to keep them out of the workspace, and to pass them between steps only as file path references, using either the Slurm cluster filesystem, if the subsequent steps run on Slurm as well, or an external storage system such as EOS, if the subsequent steps run on other compute backends.
+This will keep the workspace small and the workspace transfers fast.
+Ideally, the workspace should contain only the workflow inputs and the final results that you would like REANA to preserve.

 ## Examples

 The following **CWL** workflow specification will dispatch the first `gendata`